 My first car was an electric blue Citroen Dyane.
 I called her Hermione.
 She had a 602cc engine and, with a following wind, could almost get up to the speed limit on the motorway.
 She sipped petrol but struggled with hills.
 Hermione went to the great scrapyard in the sky many years ago and now, like so many of us, I drive a big wagon which guzzles the gas and gets the family from A to B. I’d love to switch to a renewable energy option.
 I’ve looked enviously at my friend’s shiny new Tesla, but I always thought that an electric vehicle was out of my price range.

 The Good Car Company is a start-up founded by three sustainability entrepreneurs, Anthony Broese van Groenou, Anton Vikstrom and Sam Whitehead, who are passionate about decarbonising transport.

-You don’t see many electric cars around Australia, but there are probably more than you realise, especially when you look past the luxury models such as the Tesla and the Rivian.
-Outside Australia, many of the big manufacturers are offering electric and hybrid models, and there is a growing market for second hand electric cars.
-The great thing about buying second hand electric is that there are very few parts to go wrong: compared to a petrol engine, an EV is cheap and easy to maintain and ages with grace.
-Which is why the Good Car Company is collaborating with communities around Australia to deliver Electric Vehicle Bulk-Buy’s.
+You don’t see many electric cars around Australia, but there are probably more than you realise.
+Luxury models, such as the Tesla and the Rivian, get most of the attention here.
+Outside Australia, however, many of the big manufacturers — Hyundai, Daihatsu, BMW, Nissan, Mini, –are offering electric and hybrid models.
+Better still, there is a growing market for second hand electric cars.
+The great thing about buying second hand electric is that there are very few parts to go wrong: compared to a petrol engine, an electric car is cheap and easy to maintain and ages with grace.
+Which is why the Good Car Company is collaborating with communities around Australia to deliver Electric Vehicle – aka ‘EV’ – Bulk-Buy’s.